13 Vegan & Cruelty Free Perfume Brands For Scent-sational Smells

-Rainwater Botanicals has been making cruelty-free perfume, skin care, soaps, salves, and deodorants since 1999.
+Rainwater Botanicals has been making cruelty-free perfume, zero waste skin care, soaps, salves, and deodorants since 1999.
 Cruelty-free manufacturing was a founding pillar of the company, one that still supports it today.

 As a member of the Safe Cosmetic Business Network, they also take great care to remain vegan and source only from ethical suppliers.

 As an added perk, many of their products come in zero waste packaging and their products are palm oil free.

 About Bloomtown Cruelty Free and Vegan Perfume Oils